Elio-togm/Elio-togm/README.md

 - 📚 Always learning and experimenting with new tech

 ## 🚧 Current Project
-**📦 Portfolio Website**
+**📦 Authentification Chat App**
-A portfolio website that will work as a starting point to show off my projects and experience in a professional manner.
+A real time chat application that requires users to sign in with a username/email and password.

 ## 📫 Get in Touch
 Feel free to reach out at **aydenp.togm@gmail.com**